This is Post 5 in the ‘Meditation Guidance’ series.

 Meditation grounded in self-enquiry, of the sort I have been speaking about, is enormously supportive to the thinking function of the mind.
 Creativity requires thought, and high-level creativity requires high-level thinking.
 Collaborative thinking especially requires the capacity to think clearly and the capacity to express our thoughts with accuracy and integrity – but all these things spring from the illusive mental quality that we call objectivity.

 Objectivity is illusive because it is a function of our relationship to Consciousness.
 We can choose to embrace objectivity as a value, and can train ourselves to some extent in the discipline of objective thinking, but this requires a systematic study of thought, language and logic, in the context of a study of Philosophy; and ideally a broad study of Thought itself.
-Only the very best high schools teach thinking (especially in France, I belief), but most do not, so this training is usually only available in the context of higher education institutions – but most of these are increasingly focused on vocational training for industry and commerce.
+Only the very best high schools teach thinking (especially in France, I believe), but most do not, so this training is usually only available in the context of higher education institutions – but most of these are increasingly focused on vocational training for industry and commerce.
 Any training in objectivity will in any case be limited however, unless it is developed with reference to Consciousness, since Consciousness is the only objective observer.

 Consciousness is Non-Computational